 Someday your child may cry And if you sing this lullabye Then in your heart There will always be a part of me Billy's ballad "Lullabye (Goodnight, My Angel)" is a dreamy and contemplative song about our connection with our children or other loved ones.
-Billy's little girl Alexa, who was about seven years old at the time, had asked him what will happen when he dies.
+Billy's little girl Alexa, who was about seven years old at the time, had asked Billy what will happen when he dies.
 He reassures her that "wherever you may go, no matter where you are, I never will be far away."
-And later that he will live through her, "someday your child may cry, and if you sing this lullaby, then in your heart, there will always be a part of me."
+And later that he will continue to live through her, "someday your child may cry, and if you sing this lullaby, then in your heart, there will always be a part of me."

 Words and Music by Billy Joel

-Goodnight, my angel Time to close your eyes And save these questions for another day I think I know what you've been asking me I think you know what I've been trying to say I promised I would never leave you And you should always know Wherever you may go No matter where you are I never will be far away Goodnight, my angel Now it's time to sleep And still so many things I want to say Remember all the songs you sang for me When we went sailing on an emerald bay And like a boat out on the ocean I'm rocking you to sleep The water's dark and deep Inside this ancient heart You'll always be a part of me Goodnight, my angel Now it's time to dream And dream how wonderful your life will be Someday your child may cry And if you sing this lullaby Then in your heart There will always be a part of me Someday we'll all be gone But lullabies go on and on They never die That's how you and I will be |
+Goodnight, my angel Time to close your eyes And save these questions for another day I think I know what you've been asking me I think you know what I've been trying to say I promised I would never leave you And you should always know Wherever you may go No matter where you are I never will be far away Goodnight, my angel Now it's time to sleep And still so many things I want to say Remember all the songs you sang for me When we went sailing on an emerald bay And like a boat out on the ocean I'm rocking you to sleep The water's dark and deep Inside this ancient heart You'll always be a part of me Goodnight, my angel Now it's time to dream And dream how wonderful your life will be Someday your child may cry And if you sing this lullaby Then in your heart There will always be a part of me Someday we'll all be gone But lullabies go on and on They never die That's how you and I will be Second photo: Mary Ellen Mark.
+Third photo: Christie Brinkley from Alexa Ray Joel Instagram account.
+More on "Lullabye" from SiriusXM. |

-The last five songs on the album, beginning with "All About Soul," blend together thematically and musically somewhat like the songs on Side Two of The Beatles' Abbey Road, though they are not directly linked like those songs.
+The last five songs on the album, beginning with "All About Soul," blend together thematically and musically, somewhat like the songs on Side Two of The Beatles' Abbey Road, though they are not directly linked like those songs.
 When these five songs ("All About Soul," "Lullabye," "River of Dream," "Two Thousand Years" and "Famous Last Words") are heard in consecutive order as is intended on the album, then the song "The River of Dreams" seems less of an anomaly in the Billy Joel catalog, but rather a part of this suite or collection of songs.
-"Lullabye" and "The River of Dreams" flow well together and originally "Lullabye" flowed directly into the The River of Dreams" (see video below about the "Shetler Island Sessions").
+"Lullabye" and "The River of Dreams" flow well together and originally "Lullabye" flowed directly into the The River of Dreams" (see video below about the "Shelter Island Sessions").
 And both songs fit well within the overall context of Side Two of the album.
 At the same time, "Lullabye" stands on its own.
 It is a timeless song, it will go on and on.

 |

-"And dream how wonderful your life will be"
+"And dream how wonderful your life will be" (from Alexa's Instagram account)

 |